JamesTsay-12/blog-site/_posts/2025-07-12-Easy-Diversified-Portfolio.md

 As wealth and experience grow, gradually integrating these more complex investments alongside ETFs may help build a more resilient and higher-performing portfolio over time.

 - **Disclaimer**    I have not vetted all of the funds and assets here and don't necessarily recommend buying all of these different options.
-My preliminary assessment is that the ETFs for private equity and alternatives may not be the best choice due to the low returns I'm seeing, though they do have the benefit of very high dividends (~8%)
+My preliminary assessment is that the ETFs for private equity and alternatives may not be the best choices due to the low returns I'm seeing, though they do have the benefit of very high dividends (~8%).
+I'm not against investing in gold and crypto for diversification, but please be aware of the risks.

 ---